 The beneficiary is the person or people that you would like to receive the money from a claim on your policy.
 You can specify the beneficiary on our trust forms.

 The trustees are people you appoint to be the legal owners of your policy.
 The trustees will inform us of any claim and receive the money payable and then pass it to the beneficiaries.
 You will automatically be a trustee on your trust.

 The settlor is you, assuming that you own the policy.
 Where the Absolute Trust Deed is used, you are called the Donor.

-For help in completing the forms please read the Trust overview PDF and then the relevant guide.
+For help in completing the forms please read the Your Trust Choices (PDF: 237KB) and then the relevant guide.

 A few key points to be aware of are: